MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-agent-forecasting-conversation.md

    - **Shrinkage (%)**: The percentage of time agents are unavailable to handle conversations.
 If you increase this number, the percentage of time that the agents are unavailable goes up, which means you would need more agents to meet the service-level agreement.
    - **Concurrency (#)**: The number of simultaneous interactions per agent.
 For voice calls, this value should be set to one.
 For chats and messaging channels, this value can be set as desired.

 1. (Optional) If you want to override the values that are set in the **Global Forecasting configuration** for specific channels, you can use the settings in **Override Channel Forecasting configuration** to set values for each channel that's available in your organization.
 Any settings you don't change in the override remain as set at the global level.
-To specify overrides for one or more channels, do the following:
+To specify overrides for one or more channels, do the following actions:

     - Select the channels you want to specify overrides for in the **Select channels to override configuration** dropdown list.
 Once selected, click on the **Add to override** button.
     - An override section for each channel that you selected is added to the configuration page.
 Specify the overrides for the channel.
 You do not need to override all values.
 Any value that you don't override uses the value specified in the **Global Forecasting configuration** section.
     - To remove a channel override, click on the **Remove this channel override** link in the override section for that channel.
-You'll be prompted to confirm the remove action.
+You're prompted to confirm the remove action.

    An example of when an override might be useful is if you have both voice and chat channels.
 The **Concurrency (#)** setting in **Global Forecasting configuration** would be set to one for the voice channel, but then you could use the **Live Chat-override** setting to change the chat concurrency to a higher frequency, such as three.

 1. Save your changes.
-If this is the first time you’ve enabled the forecast feature, it may take up to 24 hours until the forecasting data is ready to view in the forecast report.
+If you enabled the forecast feature for the first time, it may take up to 24 hours until the forecasting data is ready to view in the forecast report.

 ### See also